Rich Text Editor / Document Model / Inlines / Inline Elements

 Panose

-The panose number is a ten byte digit that describes the basic font characteristics such as whether the font uses serifs, how thick the glyphs are etc. Each TrueType font has a panose number and you can use this number to specify a font that has to be chosen in case the system does not contain the font described by the font name / font style properties.
-The control will choose a font from the currently installed font which has a panose number such that its distance from the specified panose number is the smallest one.
-The following code snippet for example specifies the panose number for “Arial” and sets a font name of a non existing font:
+The Panose number is a ten-byte number that describes basic font characteristics, such as whether the font uses serifs, the thickness of the glyphs, etc. Each TrueType font has a Panose number, which can be used to select an alternative font if the specified font is not available on the system.
+The control will choose the closest matching font from the installed fonts based on the smallest distance from the specified Panose number.
+The following code snippet, for example, specifies the Panose number for "Arial" and sets the font name to a non-existing font:

 Panose